• Sat. Mar 7th, 2026

 Where Did the Capsule Hotel Concept Begin?

-As urban tourism keeps growing, especially among solo travelers and backpackers, capsule hotels are becoming more of a lifestyle experience than just a place to sleep.
+As urban tourism continues to grow, especially among solo travelers and backpackers, capsule hotels are becoming more of a lifestyle experience than just a place to sleep.

 Why Are Capsule Hotels So Appealing?